agronholm/anyio/docs/faq.rst

 #.
 Its interface allowed only coroutine functions to access the Curio_ kernel.
 This forced AnyIO to
-   follow suit in its own API design, making it difficult to adapt existing applications that relied on synchronous callbacks to us AnyIO.
+   follow suit in its own API design, making it difficult to adapt existing applications that relied on synchronous callbacks to use AnyIO.
 It also interfered with the goal of matching Trio's API in functions with the same purpose (e.g. ``Event.set()``).
 #.
 The maintainer specifically requested Curio_ support to be removed from AnyIO
    (`issue 185 <https://github.com/agronholm/anyio/issues/185>`_).